 Commonly used Clefs (Treble, Bass, Alto, Tenor) can be found in the Clefs palette in the Basic workspace.
 For a more complete range, see the Clefs palette in the Advanced workspace (see image below).

-In this image, the top staff starts with a treble clef and switches immediately to bass clef, then after a note and a rest, changes back to treble clef.
+Example: In the following image, the top staff starts with a treble clef and switches immediately to bass clef, then after a note and a rest, changes back to treble clef.

 Note: Changing a clef does not change the pitch of any note.
 Instead, the notes move to preserve pitch.
 If you want, you can use Transposition in conjunction with a clef change.